Appearance

 Attributes:

-: A file-like object (e.g., a file handle, a BytesIO object) providing access to the file's content.- NOTE: Used with the
+FileName: The name of the file to be transmitted to UnityPredict platform.FileHandle: A file-like object (e.g., a file handle, a BytesIO object) providing access to the file's content.- NOTE: Used with the

-methods to receive the fileHandle object
+getModelFileandgetRequestFilemethods to receive the fileHandle object

 Constructor: